Android-for-Python/Camera4Kivy/README.md

             Rectangle(texture= self.analyzed_texture,
 	              size = tex_size, pos = tex_pos)
 ```
+The new texture will be automatically mirrored by 'text_size' and 'tex_pos' if required.
+These 'text_size' and 'tex_pos' arguments are for adding a texture, and not valid for coordinate calculations as they are potentially mirrored.

 See the OpenCV example for details on creating a thread safe texture.

 The above code fragments are fully implemented in two examples: [QR Reader](https://github.com/Android-for-Python/c4k_qr_example/blob/main/qrreader.py), and [OpenCV](https://github.com/Android-for-Python/c4k_opencv_example/blob/main/edgedetect.py).
 Similar examples exhibiting this pattern are [tflite](https://github.com/Android-for-Python/c4k_tflite_example/blob/main/classifyobject.py) and [mlkit](https://github.com/Android-for-Python/c4k_mlkit_example/blob/main/facedetect.py).